 STUCKIST QUOTES

-FLOYD ANTHONY ASLBACH, Missouri Valley
+FLOYD ANTHONY ALSBACH, Missouri Valley

 If it requires an explanation, it ain't art.